callstack/linaria/docs/LINTING.md

 Please refer to the [official stylelint documentation](https://stylelint.io/user-guide/configuration/) for more info about configuration.

+The preprocessor will use the [options from the configuration file](/docs/CONFIGURATION.md) for processing your files.

 ### Linting your files

 Add the following to your `package.json` scripts: